Joseph Duncan (politician)

 Joseph Duncan (February 22, 1794 – January 15, 1844) was an Illinois politician.
 He served as the sixth Governor of Illinois from 1834 to 1838, the only Whig to ever govern the state.
 Before becoming governor he served four terms in the United States House of Representatives as a Democrat.

+He was the last governor of Illinois that was neither a Democrat or Republican while in office.

 Early and family life

 Duncan was born in Paris, Kentucky.
 He served in the War of 1812 and the Black Hawk War as a soldier.

 Career

 Duncan moved to Illinois in the year of its statehood, 1818, settling in Brownsville in Jackson County.
 Here, he was a member of the Masonic fraternity at Hiram Lodge No. 8.
 Duncan moved to Jacksonville in 1830.

 Before becoming governor, he had a notable political career.
 Duncan first won election as a delegate in the Illinois House of Representatives, serving from 1825 to 1829.
 Voters then elected him to represent Illinois's at-large congressional district in Congress in 1826, as he defeated abolitionist and multi-term Congressman Daniel Pope Cook.
 Jacksonian Democrats were ascendant in Illinois politics, and Cook had fallen out of favor with them when he voted against Andrew Jackson in the contingent election of 1825.
 Duncan successfully ran as a Jacksonian, winning 6,322 votes to Cook's 5,619.
 He was re-elected twice to the at-large district and in 1832 won a fourth term representing the newly created 3rd district.

 Duncan first went to Congress as a Jacksonian Democrat, but his relationship with President Jackson's party worsened during his career in Congress.
 By 1834 he voted more often with the opposition Whigs.
 His final break with the Democrats occurred in June 1834, when he voted to recharter the Bank of the United States.
 With the help of Democrats unaware of Duncan's change in politics, Duncan was elected governor that year without campaigning or even visiting Illinois.